Christian Eklund

-Christian Eklund (born July 24, 1977 in Haninge, Stockholm County) is a retired professional Swedish ice hockey player.
+Christian Eklund (born July 24, 1977) is a Swedish former professional ice hockey player.
 He played a total of 429 Elitserien games as a left wing for Djurgårdens IF.
 Eklund retired in 2013 after suffering a neck injury.
 He was awarded player of the season for the 2010–11 season by Järnkaminerna, the official supporter club of Djurgården.

-He is father to William Eklund, also a professional ice hockey player.
+Personal life

+Eklund is father of William and Victor Eklund, who both played for Djurgården.
+William currently plays for the San Jose Sharks in the National Hockey League (NHL).